DumbTempest/Ideation/README.md

 ---

-Built with Next.js 16, React 19, and MongoDB
+Built with ❤️ by DumbTempest